Design and test for the CEPC muon subdetector based on extruded scintillator and SiPM: The major components for a detector channel

 \section{The major components for a detector channel}

-A detector channel has four major components: scintillator strip, WLS fiber, SiPM~\cite{sipm2}, and electronic readout containing preamplifier~\cite{SD1,SD2,SD3}.
-For these components, we designed the readout~\cite{pream}, got scintillator strips and SiPMs made by companies in Beijing, and purchased the same WLS fiber from Kuraray.
-In this way, we can save the cost of a possible massive production of scintillator modules for a large muon detector.
+A detector channel comprises four key elements: a scintillator strip, a WLS fiber, a SiPM, and a front-end electronic readout equipped with a preamplifier.
+The novel readout design~\cite{pream} is compact, while the scintillator strips and SiPMs are custom-produced by manufacturers in Beijing.
+Additionally, we procured the identical WLS fiber utilized in the Belle II KLM experiment directly from Kuraray.